 I have come to realise that websites and books are totally different things when it comes to relaying information.
 On the web, viewers tend to want answers quickly and to the point unlike books and research papers when more in-depth explanations can be warranted.
 The throw is a basic hand-eye coordination, however, a few principles will help keep the dart true and consistent.

 The drawback of the throwing arm should be so the point of the dart is always drawn straight!
 If you imagine a line running down through the centre of the dartboard and along the floor to the centre of the oche line (throw line) then firstly this is where your lead foot should be.
 The drawback of the arm/dart should follow this imaginary line.
 If you are playing darts at home you might wish to draw a line to help you or mark the oche throw line to help position yourself for each throw.

 With the arm and dart drawn back, you are ready to throw.
 It is important that you look directly at the point of the dartboard you wish to hit.
-With this drawback, the intention is to throw for the twenty threw to three i.e. the centre part of the board (see diagram)
+With this drawback, the intention is to throw for the twenty through the three i.e. the centre part of the board (see diagram)